 Since both cards are pretty expensive (Neymar: 302.000 / 915.000, Ronaldo: 2.275.000 / 2.625.000), I would expect that we will find most experienced gamers than casuals in both cases.
 Thus, my guess would be that differences in skill play a minor role in relation to the scoring performance gap.

-If we look at all the gold strikers above, it generally appears as if there is a good link between stats and goals-per-match.
+If we look at all the gold strikers above, it generally appears as though there is a good link between stats and goals-per-match.
 However, it’s harder to isolate the effects of the other factors when we compare expensive players with inexpensive players and so on.

 Regarding the silver players, I’m extremely hesitant to conclude anything because the cards are extremely rare.
 If only 10 cards are for sale (as was the case with Kjartansson at some point today), it’s likely that individual players will bias the G/M ratio heavily.